If you want to come study at the Facultat d'Informàtica de Barcelona as an exchange student, you have to take the following steps:

 If the language of instruction is not your native language, you will have to submit a certificate of proficiency.

-For English, level B1 can be certified by any of the most common certificates: TOEFL, IELTS, TOEIC, FCE...
+For English, level B1 can be certified by any of the most common certificates: TOEFL, IELTS, TOEIC (4 skills), FCE...

-For Spanish, level B1 can be cerified by:
+For Spanish, level B1 can be certified by:

-In any case, you will also be able to certify level B1 with an equivalent certificate gotten at your university.
+In any case, you will also be able to certify level B1 with an equivalent certificate obtained at your university.

-Once the documentation is revised, we will send you an e-mail to inform you if you hgave been enrolled or not.
-If you have been accepted you will receive, attached, the application form and Erasmus+ learning agreement, if it is the case, duly signed and stamped.
+Once the documentation is revised, we will send you an e-mail to inform you if you have been accepted or not.
+Through the application form you will be able to download your letter of admission and the Erasmus+ learning agreement, if it is the case, duly signed and stamped.

 The Orientation Week (OW) takes place during 2 days and includes an institutional welcome, information on legal procedures, sessions with information on the main services of the university which might help you during your stay, a linguistic introductory workshop on Catalan language and culture, as well as a visit to a museum in Barcelona and a sport activity.

 There are several editions of the OW before classes begin.
 If you want to attend any of the editions, you will have to register.
-Check all the information in the website of the UPC International Relations and Enterprise Bureau.
+Check all the information in the website of the UPC International Relations.

 It could be a great opportunity to meet new people, make friends, practice languages and take the most out of your stay at FIB.